akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    ![](images/resetscalinstances.png)

-3.Open up the **Serial Console** in your VMSS instance and get the boot diagnostics error.
+3.Open up the **Serial Console** in your VMSS instance and you get the boot diagnostics error.

    ![](images/6.png)